Elgin and Belvidere Electric Company: Closing

 The railroad was never particularly profitable, with a rate of return of about 2% in its best years.
 On March 10, 1930, the railroad ceased operations due to competition from the parallel Chicago and North Western Railway and from the automobile, after the paving of nearby US 20.
 For a time the railroad sat moribund, with the cars stored at the shops in Marengo, until Arnold scrapped the line himself in the mid to late 1930s.

 Preservation

-The Illinois Railway Museum acquired 7 mi of the abandoned right of way through a delinquent tax sale east of Union in 1956.
+The Illinois Railway Museum acquired 7 mi of the abandoned right of way east of Union in 1956 through a delinquent tax sale.
 The museum currently operates trains over this section of the line during the summer as part of its demonstration railroad.

 The exterior of the interurban rail station at 202 E. State Street in Cherry Valley remains basically intact, and is now home to the administrative offices of the Cherry Valley Fire Protection District.

 There is a remaining 350 ft concrete arch bridge spanning the Kishwaukee River east of Belvidere.
 Its preservation seems likely due to sturdy construction and lack of scrap value, making removal unprofitable.